Shopping

 A post shared by VOLA (@vola.denmark)

-Affordable and budget home shops in Central London
+Affordable shops for on-the-budget home decor in Central London

 If you’re decorating on a budget, the following stores offer practical, good-looking items that won’t eat up your rent.
 Whether you’re after essentials or little decor upgrades, they’re some of the best cheap homeware stores in London.